-- 2b (5%) Describe what false dependencies are and show by giving an example how these dependencies are automatically taken care of in Tomasulo scheduling. - 2c (5%) Explain how false dependencies are handled in non-Tomasulo processor architectures (like those using a scoreboard and/or ROB). - 3a (5%) Explain why traditional VLIW processors use static branch prediction instead of dynamic branch prediction. - 3b (5%) Explain what predication (NOTE: not prediction!) is and describe several advantages and disadvantages of this technique. - 3c (10%) Why is code compression important for VLIW processors?
-Also describe two (2) alternative locations in the architecture where a VLIW processor can perform decompression of instructions (give advantages and disadvantages of both alternatives). - 4a (8%) XY routing is a deterministic routing method that avoids deadlocks in networks without physical cycles.
+- 4a (10%) XY routing is a deterministic routing method that avoids deadlocks in acyclic networks (networks without physical cycles).
 So, this does not hold for, for example, torus networks.
-Show, using a simple example, that XY routing in a torus network may lead to deadlock. - 4b (12%) West-first routing is a partial-adaptive routing method that allows more freedom than XY routing.
+Provide a reasoning that XY-routing cannot lead to deadlocks in acyclic networks and demonstrate, using a simple example, that XY routing in a torus network (so, in the case of cyclic networks) may lead to deadlocks. - 4b (10%) West-first routing is a partial-adaptive routing method that allows more freedom than XY routing.
 It routes packets first to the west, after which it can adaptively route the packets in any of the three other directions.
 Given the mesh network below,

 - 1. Describe what happens -in the case of XY routing- when nodes C, D, E and F all send a message at the same time to node B. Also explain whether or not there is a difference with the situation in which nodes C, D, E, en F send their messages to node A instead of B. - 2.
-Do the same as in the previous question, but now for west-first routing. - 5a (10%) Describe two types of implementations of directories in directory-based cache coherency protocols (explain how they work). - 5b (10%) The MESI coherency protocol uses 4 states for cache blocks: M(odified), E(xclusive), S(hared) and I(nvalid).
-Consider a 2-processor multiprocessor system with write-back caches, MESI snoopy-bus coherency and a write-invalidate protocol.
+Do the same as in the previous question, but now for west-first routing.

+- 5a (10%) Describe the difference between snoopy coherency protocols and directory-based cache coherency protocols.
+Also explain in what type of systems these two different protocols are used and why. - 5b (10%) The MESI coherency protocol uses 4 states for cache blocks: M(odified), E(xclusive), S(hared) and I(nvalid).
+Consider a 2-processor multiprocessor system with write-back caches, MESI snoopy coherency and a write-invalidate protocol.
 Fill in the states for cache block x in the table below (copy the table onto your exam paper).
 Assume that cache block x initially is not present in either of the caches (x therefore initially does not have any state ('-') in the caches).

 Processor action P1 state P2 state

 P1 write x

 P2 write x

 P1 read x

 P2 read x

+D1 1 D2 2

 P1 = processor 1, P2 = processor 2